 A worker form ECHO delivering aid for Syrian IDPs in the North West of Syria

-A worker form ECHO delivering aid for Syrian IDPs in the North West of Syria.
+A worker from DG ECHO delivering aid to Syrian IDPs in the North West of Syria.

 Copyright: ECHO 2020